omgnetwork/omgnetwork.github.io/docs/merging-utxos.md

 Standard exits are initated on a single UTXO and not a specified amount.
 However, a user may want to exit an amount greater than the value of any UTXO he or she owns.
 For example:

-- Alice owns 5 UTXOs worth 1 ETH each.
+- Alice owns 4 UTXOs worth 1 ETH each.
 - Alice would like to withdraw all her funds from the network.
-- To exit her funds, Alice would need to initiate a `Standard Exit` (with an `exit bond`) on each UTXO.
+- To exit her funds, Alice would need to initiate a `Standard Exit` (each with an `exit bond`) on each UTXO.

 In the above scenario, it would be more economical for Alice to merge these UTXOs and exit a single one.

 2. **Fitting Inputs into a Transaction**